ahelmi365/GET-JS-Talk/README.md

   );
   ```

-- And in the case of a rejection, the second one:
+- And in the case of a `rejection`, the second one:

   ```js
   let promise = new Promise(function (resolve, reject) {